← Back to blog

 In Varghese v Dueck Richmond Chevrolet Buick Cadillac GMC Ltd (No. 2), 2025 BCHRT 219, the employer handed a termination letter to a probationary employee while he was handcuffed to a stretcher during an involuntary mental health apprehension by police.

-The decision was unsurprisingly found discriminatory — and while the complainant received only declaratory relief due to not seeking reinstatement or damages, organizations should not assume similar outcomes in future cases.
+The decision was unsurprisingly found discriminatory — and while the complainant received only declaratory relief due to not seeking reinstatement or damages, organisations should not assume similar outcomes in future cases.

 While many employers will view the misstep in this case as obvious, our workplaces often involve less obvious cases on a day-to-day basis where a trauma- and violence-informed approach could result in very different outcomes.
 A key operational takeaway for CFOs and CHROs: